andressabertolini/frontpedia/React/Errors.md

 npm install
 ```

+---

 **Blank page when deploying**
 In package.json, delete what's in homepage and replace with a dot
 ```
   "homepage": "."
 ```

+If it doesn't exists, add it below "name"